yakir12/Associations.jl/README.md

 Specimen ID,
 Comments,
 ```
 Each row describes a metadatum.
 The first field (fields are separated by a comma) describes the name of that specific metadatum.
-The following fields are the possible values said metadatum can have.
+The fields following that are the possible values said metadatum can have.
+For instance, in the example above, `Condition` can take only two values: `Transfered` or `Covered`.
 In case the metadatum can not be limited to a finite number of discrete values and can only be described in free-text, leave the following fields empty (as in the case of the `Specimen ID` and `Comments` in the example above).

 You can have as many or as few metadata as you like, keeping only the metadata and POIs that are relevant to your specific setups.
 This flexibility allows the user to keep different `poi.csv` and `run.csv` metadata files in each of their video-folders.

+Note that apart from the requirement that a `metadata` folder contain the two `poi.csv` and `run.csv` files, **the values (i.e. fields) in these files must be delimited by a comma** (as shown in the example above).
+You can produce these two files using your favourite word editor (or excel), but make sure the file extension is `csv` and that the delimiter is a comma.

 ### Instructions
+Once you've prepared the `metadata` folder and the two `csv` files, start the program.
 After launching the program, in the initial window, navigate and choose the folder that contains all the videos that you want to log (choose the folder itself, not a file inside the folder).
 A new window will appear, where you can add new POIs and Runs.
 In the POI section the user can choose a specific POI to log, a video file and time stamp where the POI starts, a video file and time stamp where the POI ends, and a comment (choosing a video file starts running it automatically, pressing `Add` adds the specific POI to the registry).
 In the Run section the user can edit a run by setting the correct metadata and pressing `Add`.
 After adding some POIs and Runs, the window will be populated with rows of runs and columns of POIs.
 Use the checkboxes to indicate the associations between the Runs and POIs.

 When done, press `Done`.
 While the program attempts to automatically extract the original filming date and time the video file was taped, it is *imperrative* that you make sure these are indeed correct.
 You will be presented with another window containing all the videos you logged and their dates and times.
 Adjust these accordingly (pressing the video filename starts playing the video).
 When finished press `Done`.